is having to choose between

 Derian smiled as his memories instantly altered.

-but back then I believed every word the lady spoke.
-I recall one day after a long, captivating
+I believed every word the lady spoke.
+I recall one day after a long,

-tale about how a meerlot would grant your wish if you were to catch one, we set
+captivating tale about how a meerlot would grant your wish if you were to catch

 “And did you find one?”
 Eena asked excitedly.